SciTools/iris/docs/src/further_topics/dask_best_practices/dask_pp_to_netcdf.rst

     # We can access the cubes Dask array
     lazy_data = cube.lazy_data()
     # We can find the shape of the chunks
-    # note that the chunksize of a Dask array is the shape of the chunk
+    # Note that the chunksize of a Dask array is the shape of the chunk
     # as a tuple.
     print(lazy_data.chunksize)